danReynolds/loon/README.md

 ## ➕ Creating documents

-Loon is based around collections of documents.
+Loon makes it easy to work with collections of documents.

 ```dart
 import 'package:loon/loon.dart';